 Camberwell Girls House Program is divided into four groups.

 Run for the girls, entirely by the girls, the House Program builds spirit and maintains tradition.
-Being part of a House ensures that girls are connected across year levels and explore areas of interest whilst exploring wider activities and being mentored by older students in new endeavours.
+Being part of a House ensures that girls can connect with students across year levels and explore areas of interest whilst exploring wider activities and being mentored by older students in new endeavours.

 A variety of student organised and student led annual House competitions include:

 Athletics / Cross Country / Dance / Debating / Diving / Drama / Music / Public Speaking / Readers Cup / Swimming / Theatre Sports

-Students can be awarded House Colours in recognition of their participation, by accumulating a required amount of points over their time at Senior School.
-House points are also valuable to the House as a whole, with the Rhodes Cup being awarded to the House with the most combined points.
+Students can be awarded House Badges and House Colours in recognition of their participation, by accumulating a required amount of points over their time at Senior School.
+House points are also valuable to the House as a whole, with the Rhodes Cup being awarded to most the successful House across all House events for the year.

 There is something for everyone and many hidden talents are discovered along the way.